Addressing Climate Change Anxiety

 When you meet with a therapist online, you are reducing the pollution caused by the drive to a doctor’s office.
 In addition, the therapist doesn’t need to pay for the energy required to work in a different space.
 BetterHelp’s parent company (Teladoc Health) estimates that 5,000 metric tons of CO2 are avoided for every one million virtual appointments.

-Those most impacted by climate change, such as farmers or people in natural disaster areas, may have limited access to mental health professionals.
+Those most impacted by climate change, such as farmers or people in natural disaster areas, may have limited to mental health professionals.
 BetterHelp aims to help provide a lifeline to people in that situation to reduce climate change anxiety’s impact on mental health.
 Read below for therapist reviews from people experiencing similar issues.

 “Aaron is a climate-aware therapist and has helped me address climate anxiety and grief, among other concerns.
 Aaron has the wonderful ability to empathetically hold space for processing and also help one take practical steps forward.
 I appreciate his patience as well as his goal orientation.”